 Are you planning to travel to Cuba but keep on getting confused by all the misinformation out there?
-Here’s 7 Cuba Travel Tips to help you out yo!
+Here are 7 Cuba Travel Tips to help you out yo!

 Cuba can be a difficult country for first-timers and it’s probably a combination of the double currency monetary system, lack of reliable internet connection, alternative facts presented by the media (no, Fidel dying didn’t change anything, he was out of power ever since 2008) and many more.

 Luckily here is a collection of Cuba Travel Tips that will help you make the most out of your journey to this incredible island of salsa, mojitos, cigars, classic cars (are these all of the cliches?
 I think I have them all covered), and tons of magical landscapes of wonders.

 Cuba Travel Tips of Wonders #01: Understand the fundamental difference between CUC and Pesos Cubanos

 When arriving to Cuba, it can be VERY confusing at first to have not one but two official currencies and it’s made even worse by the array of information (and misinformation that exists online).
 First thing firsts: foreigners are NOT restricted to use CUC only and it is NOT illegal for a foreigner to use Pesos Cubanos.